 The evidence suggests that lockdowns have been effective, but only when they were combined with strict border controls.
-Looking across the Western world—Europe, the United States, Canada, Australia, and New Zealand—just five countries have kept the rate of confirmed COVID-19 deaths below 300 per million.
-Those five are: Iceland, Norway, Finland, Australia, and New Zealand.
-Note that in every case, the per capita rate isn’t just below 300 per million, but (as of this writing) below 150 per million.
+Looking across the Western world—Europe, the United States, Canada, Australia, and New Zealand—just six countries have kept the rate of confirmed COVID-19 deaths below 300 per million.
+Those six are: Iceland, Norway, Finland, Cyprus, Australia, and New Zealand.
+Note that in every case except Cyprus, the per capita rate isn’t just below 300 per million, but (as of this writing) below 150 per million.

-All five are wealthy, geographically peripheral countries with low population densities.
-Three are islands.
+All six are wealthy, geographically peripheral countries with low or moderate population densities.
+Four are islands.
 The other two, Finland and Norway, have land borders that run mostly through remote wilderness, punctuated by a few easily monitored points of road and rail entry.
 The largest cities in these two countries, Helsinki and Oslo, contain only about 600,000 people each, and are dwarfed by true international hubs such as London, Paris, Madrid, Rome, and New York (all of which became COVID-19 hot spots).
-So each of the five successful countries had a head start in responding to the pandemic.
+So each of the six successful countries had a head start in responding to the pandemic.

 Australia and New Zealand are often cited by lockdown advocates as models for other countries to emulate.
 Since the pandemic began, both countries have imposed local or national lockdowns whenever case numbers have started to rise.
 (Earlier this month, in fact, all of Western Australia was ordered into five-day lockdown when a single case of COVID-19 was reported among the guard staff at a Perth hotel being used as a quarantine facility.)
 Overall, such policies have been highly successful.
 Even at the height of the pandemic, Australia never reported more than 716 cases in a single day, while New Zealand has never reported more than 89 daily cases.
 In fact, neither country has reported more than 50 per day since mid-September, and for the last month the numbers have been in the low single digits.